mi2rl/3DP-COVID19/Readme_ENG.md

 *	Demo video: https://youtu.be/Ut0sYw5X-XA
 *	We refered modelling of STARARASYS Corp., and was modified with additional modeling of MI2RL to improve user convenience and stability of installation.
 *	This device first refered the original modeling of STRATAYS Corps., and modified to improve user convenience and stability of installation with MI2RL modelling.
-*	Printing with robust materials (e.g. ABS, PLA in FDM) are recommended
+*	Printing with robust materials (e.g. ABS, PLA in FDM) are recommended.
 *	STL link:
               https://github.com/mi2rl/3DP-COVID19/blob/master/Doorhandle__a.stl
               https://github.com/mi2rl/3DP-COVID19/blob/master/Doorhandle__b.stl